upbeatDiamond/project-daybreak-gd4/README.md

 A top-down RPG with turn-based battle mechanics, in a world where monsters live together A project to practice Godot, SQLite, localization, etc.

-All code is derived from MIT licensed repos, or more permissive, with a , which is minimal and being phased out.
+All code is derived from MIT licensed repos, or more permissive, with the exception of tutorial and generated code, which is minimal and being phased out.
 If you wish to contribute, tell me explicitly and clearly how you want to be credited.

 Explicitly designed based off of 2 franchises, one about phones and one about capsules.